 - 1. All Building Types - a.
 Fire extinguishers shall be provided as required by code. - 2.
 Fire Extinguishers - a.
-Per the GW Office of Health and Safety, the University uses the following types of fire extinguishers: - i.
+Per the GW Environmental Health and Safety, the University uses the following types of fire extinguishers: - i.
 Carbon Dioxide (Class BC) - ii.
 Multipurpose Dry Chemical (Class ABC) - iii.
 Dry powder (Class D) - iv.
 Halogenated - v.
 Wet Chemical (Class K) - b.
 General Building Areas: - i.
 Multipurpose Dry Chemical (Class ABC) - c.
 Museum/Art-Containing Spaces such as galleries and collection areas: - i.
 Halogenated type extinguishers are required. - ii.
 On floor levels that accommodate both artifact-containing and nonartifact-containing spaces, consider providing both multipurpose dry chemical and halogenated extinguishers, either co-located in one larger cabinet or located in two separate cabinets, as space allows. - d.
 Building areas where cooking greases may cause fumes shall have Class K fire extinguishers. - e.
 The choice of specific fire extinguisher shall be at the specification of the Life Safety specialist employed by the Architect or Engineer.
 The choice is dependent on the special hazards of the area being served.
 Size/capacity of extinguisher shall be dependent upon potential use. - f.
 Fire extinguisher service contractor shall supply rated, appropriate extinguishers. - g.
 All fire extinguishers must be UL-listed and FM Global-approved. - 3.
 Products must conform to the following standards: - a.
 National Fire Protection Association: NFPA 10 Standard for Portable Fire Extinguishers - b.
 Americans with Disabilities Act ADA - c.
 Uniform Federal Accessibility Standards UFAS

 - 4. Fire Extinguisher Cabinets - a.
-All cabinets should be fabricated to house one fire extinguisher. - b.
+Fire extinguishers shall be housed in a wall-mounted cabinet in plain view and in a readily accessible location.
+Fully recessed cabinets shall be mounted at 48" above the finished floor (center of the door pull at 48") and surface mount applications shall be mounted at 27" above the finished floor (center of the door pull at 27") to meet ADA cane detection requirements.
+For existing retrofit projects, mounting extinguishers on brackets is acceptable, especially if there are space constraints. - b.
+All cabinets should be fabricated to house one fire extinguisher. - c.
 Units should be installed fully recessed with trim concealed by door.
-For certain partition types, for example, on a block or cast in place wall, a surface mount cabinet may be necessary for budget reasons. - c.
-Cabinet door should be a single, flat panel with vertical vision panel that is factory glazed with clear glass. - d.
-Cabinet door hardware should be manufacturer's standard with a surface mounted handle to match door finish, a roller latch, and any exposed hinges should match door finish. - e.
-Hinges should allow door a full 180° opening. - f.
+For certain partition types, for example, on a block or cast in place wall, a surface mount cabinet may be necessary for budget reasons. - d.
+Cabinet door should be a single, flat panel with vertical vision panel that is factory glazed with clear glass. - e.
+Cabinet door hardware should be manufacturer's standard with a surface mounted handle to match door finish, a roller latch, and any exposed hinges should match door finish. - f.
+Hinges should allow door a full 180° opening. - g.
 Acceptable Products and Manufacturers, or equal: - i.
 Larsen's Manufacturing Co. - ii.
 J. L. Industries - iii.
 Potter-Roemer, Inc.